ycpcs/cs101-fall2018/assign/assign04.md

 **Function declarations**

-Consider the data types for each parameter and the return type of each function.
-Be sure to add function prototypes before main().
+Consider the data types for each parameter and the return type of each function. **Write each function as a standalone routine.** Be sure to add function prototypes before main().

 **Spinning the wheel**